NovatecConsulting/influxdb-dwh-exporter/README.md

 ### Metrics Configuration

 A list of metrics that will be provided via the HTTP endpoint can be specified in `dwh.metrics`.
-Two parameters must be defined for each metric: `name` and `query`.
+Two parameters must be defined for each metric: `name`, `database` and `query`.

 `name` is the name of the resulting "metric view".
 The name can be parameterized using the tags of the underlying metric, as shown in the example above using `${service}` and `${http_path}`.

+`database` is the name of the database in InfluxDB.
+For InfluxDB version 2, use the bucket name.

 `query` is the InfluxDB query that is executed to retrieve the corresponding metric from InfluxDB.
 Here, the variable `${timeFilter}` should be used in the WHERE clause.